ACrazyTown/xfl/README.md

 XFL is beeing programmed by Andreas Drewke at Pixel Racoons GmbH.
 Pixel Racoons allows me to open source this!
 Thank you.
 XFL basic functionality like parsing was derived from "https://github.com/haxenme-old/xfl".

 1.4.
-What is already working without claiming to be 100% complete
+What is already working without claiming to be 100% complete?

   - XFL parsing
   - XFL asset management, like retrieving bitmaps, sounds, ... from XFL